Rust vs Julia in scientific computing

 Julia has what I call performance footguns.

-For example, if you initialize an empty vector like v = [], you did already degrade the performance of your code to one similar to Python's (without numpy) because your vector has the type Any.
+For example, if you initialize an empty vector like v = [], you already degraded the performance of your code to one similar to Python's (without numpy) because your vector has the type Any.
 It can store any value!
-Therefore, Julia can not optimize this vector anymore.
+Therefore, Julia can't optimize this vector anymore.
 You either have to initialize the empty vector with a concrete type like v = Float64[] or you have to initialize it with at least one value like v = [1.0].

-Julia will not tell you about such performance killers!
+Julia doesn't even warn you about such performance killers!
 Have fun profiling, using the macro @code_warntype while interactively calling a function, etc.

 Preallocation and undefined behavior